michaelssavage/michaels-notes/content/blog/spotify-developer-api.md

 The `client_id:client_secret` combination needs to be encoded in Base64 format.
 You can use a function or a site like :pretty-link{ link="https://www.base64encode.org/." external }

-:pic{ src="images/blog/base64.png" alt="base64 of client id and client secret" :isFloat="false" :inPost="true" sizes="1200px" }
+:pic{ src="images/blog/base64.png" alt="base64 of client id and client secret" :inPost="true" sizes="1200px" }

 I used Postman for sending the requests but here is the URL, Headers, and Body.
 You can also view the :pretty-link{ link="https://navidanindya.info/writing/spotify-now-playing-nuxt/" text="linked blog" external } for the `curl` request method.